Blog

 Zapier charges by "tasks."
 Every action in a workflow is a task.
 A workflow with 5 steps that runs 100 times a day uses 500 tasks per day.
 That is 15,000 per month.

 Zapier Starter gives you 750 tasks for $19.99/month.
-For 15,000 tasks, you already need the Professional plan: $49.99 for 2,000 tasks, which... is not even enough.
+For 15,000 tasks, you are long past into the Professional plan: $49.99 for 2,000 tasks, which is not even enough.
 You end up at $100+ per month fast.
+Make with its operations is slightly cheaper, but follows the same pattern.

 The HubSpot Question